zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 At the end of this section [EG: reorder], we will demonstrate that \\(\mathcal{T} \sim k^5\\), which implies that both of these dyadics are dimensionless.
 In comparison, certain authors prefer to divide their dyadics by \\(k\\) \[[8](#references) (ch.
 5.3)\].

 All the expressions given above are independent of the choice of a coordinate system.
-In practice, it is rather convenient to establish a certain coordinate convention.
+In practice, in order to perform computations, it is necessary to use a specific reference frame.

 {{< figure src="/img/scat_coord.svg" caption="*Figure N: the scattering coordinate system.*" >}}